marinapsvreis/next-finance-dashboard/README.md

 ## Todo List for this project

 Done:
-- Create base page to login
+- Page to login
-- Create base page to register
+- Page to register
-- Create base page to dashboard
+- Page to dashboard
 - Config styled components
 - Config prisma
 - Connect to supabase